wagnernora/wagnernora.github.io/_pages/cv.md

 - Galactic Dynamics

 ## Co-Author Publications
-- "The TW Hydrae Association is a cluster chain of Sco-Cen in Astronomy & Astrophysics" (2025)
+- "The TW Hydrae Association is a cluster chain of Sco-Cen" (Astronomy & Astrophysics, 2025)

 ## Talks
 - **Invited Talks:**